CI-NYC/everything-local-lmtp/scripts/00_create_cohort/README.md

 ### Washout period

-- ~~Washout start date: 182 days prior to the first MSK diagnosis~~
+- ~~Washout start date: 182 days prior to the first opioid prescription following initial MSK diagnosis~~

-- ~~Washout end date: date of the first MSK diagnosis~~
+- ~~Washout end date: date prior to first opioid prescription~~

 ### Exclusion

-1.  ~~Exclude all individuals without a minimum of 9 months of continuous enrollment.
-They must be continuously enrolled 6 months prior to the first MSK diagnosis and 3 months after that diagnosis~~
+1.  \~~Exclude all individuals without a minimum of 6 months of continuous enrollment.
+They must be continuously enrolled 6 months prior to the first opioid prescription following MSK diagnosis
 2. In the washout period:
     1.  ~~any opioid prescription~~
     2.  ~~any OUD diagnosis (using the expansive definition)~~